 This web page highlights the latest developments from ULC's Economic Opportunity action team, which is working to establish new models, techniques and approaches that can help all libraries lead their communities into a stronger post-pandemic future.

 This page receives ongoing updates.
 Please contact firstname.lastname@example.org with questions or feedback.Learn more about ULC's action teams

 A Message from the Team

-As drivers of local innovation, job creation and economic resilience, entrepreneurs and small businesses must have deep support in order to help communities recover and move forward from the pandemic.
-Public libraries have an essential part to play in strengthening the local support network for entrepreneurs and small businesses, particularly for professionals from traditionally underserved backgrounds such as women, people of color, justice-involved citizens, immigrants and veterans.
+As drivers of local innovation, job creation and economic resilience, public libraries have an essential part to play in strengthening the local support network for economic opportunity, particularly for professionals from traditionally underserved backgrounds such as women, people of color, justice-involved citizens, immigrants and veterans.

 Representing diverse perspectives from communities across North America, our team is dedicated to elevating the role of libraries as hubs for small business and entrepreneurial ecosystems.
 To achieve that goal, we are working together to build blueprints for activities, partnerships and success metrics that can help all libraries confidently own their critical role in supporting the equity and health of the local economy.